I-GUIDE/data-catalog-archive/schema/core.md

 ### Citation

-In addition to `hasPart` and `isPartOf` that imply a specific collection/collected record relationship, [Schema:citation](https://schema.org/citation) can be used to represent general relationships between records.
+In addition to `hasPart` and `isPartOf` that overall imply a specific collection/collected record relationship, [Schema:citation](https://schema.org/citation) can be used to represent general relationships between records.
 It can represent a citation or reference to another creative work, such as another publication, web page, scholarly article, etc. that are related but not necessarily part of a collection record.
 Note that `citation` is NOT used to encode the citation of the record being described.